rokamoto30/bts-it-blue/README.md

 ### Implement the following actions using the architecture layers from the sample project
 #### Finder tab:
-**Save** - Save the details into the table on the left (don’t persist to DB) Compute the distance based on entries in table to Treasure and display value under the table
+**Save** - Save the details and update the table on the left.
+Compute the distance to the Treasure based on the new set of records and display the value under the table

 **Cancel** – Clear any entries and default the combos to the 1st entry

-**Delete** - Remove the selected entry from the table on the left
+**Delete** - Remove the selected entry from the database and updates the records in the table.

 **Rules** - Compute the distance based on entries in table to Treasure and display value under the table.